pagopa/developer-portal/.changeset/thick-trainers-pay.md

 "strapi-cms": minor
 ---

-Add heroSlider to homepage schema and callToAction and HeroSlide components on Strapi
+Add heroSlider to the homepage schema, CallToAction component and HeroSlide component to Strapi